kelseymosh/props-fe/README.md

      style="float: left; margin-right: 10px;" />

 ## Technologies
-I used React for the frontend and Django for the backend with a Postgres database
+I used React for the frontend and Django for the <a href="https://github.com/kelseymosh/props-be">backend</a> with a Postgres database

 ## Author
 <a href="https://github.com/kelseymosh"> Kelsey Oshiro</a>